marioczpn/home-notifier/README.md

 # home-notifier
-HomeNotifier - It is a library to monitor and notify through Blynk iot platform
+Home-Notifier - It is a library to monitor and notify through Blynk iot platform

+## Supporting:
+   - Magnetic Reed Swictch RF433mhz sensor.